 Her primary area of research is eighteenth-century English stage music, and she has written on the subjects of Henry Fielding’s ballad operas, the influence of French musical comedy on eighteenth-century English popular theatre, and iconography and orchestral seating in London theatres in the Georgian era.
-Current projects include a book on eighteenth-century comic opera (Ballad Operas, Burlettas, and Burlesques: Comic Opera in Eighteenth-Century Britain), a critical edition of Isaac Bickerstaff’s Love in a Village (co-edited with Berta Joncus and Žak Ozmo) and articles on the salon of Violet Gordon-Woodhouse and the cult for Baroque music in early twentieth-century England, a newly-discovered 1870 music inventory of London’s Haymarket Theatre, and the operas of philosopher Roger Scruton.
+Her current project is a book on eighteenth-century comic opera and musical theatre.

-“W. R. Chetwood’s The Voyages and Adventures of Captain Robert Boyle” and “W. R. Chetwood’s The Voyages, Travels and Adventures of William Owen Gwin Vaughan, Esq.” in April London, ed., The Cambridge Guide to the Eighteenth-Century Novel, 1660-1820 (Cambridge University Press) (currently in press)
+“W. R. Chetwood’s The Voyages and Adventures of Captain Robert Boyle” and “W. R. Chetwood’s The Voyages, Travels and Adventures of William Owen Gwin Vaughan, Esq.” in April London, ed., The Cambridge Guide to the Eighteenth-Century Novel, 1660-1820 (Cambridge University Press, in press)

-Book chapter (with Berta Joncus): “Ballad Opera and British double entendre: Henry Fielding’s The Mock Doctor” in Die Praxis des Timbre in verschiedenen europäischen Kulturen: Eine musikalische Praxis zwischen Oralität und Schriftlichkeit, ed.
-Herbert Schneider (Hildesheim: Georg Olms Verlag, 2013), pp. 101-140.
+(with Berta Joncus): “Ballad Opera and British double entendre: Henry Fielding’s The Mock Doctor” in Die Praxis des Timbre in verschiedenen europäischen Kulturen: Eine musikalische Praxis zwischen Oralität und Schriftlichkeit, ed.
+Herbert Schneider (Georg Olms Verlag, 2013), pp. 101-140.

 “English Caricature and the Playhouse Orchestra at London’s Drury Lane Theatre, 1747-1826,” Music-Images-Instruments, Vol. XII: Orchestres aux XVIIIe et XIXe siècles: composition, disposition, direction, représentation, ed.
 Florence Gétreau (CNRS Editions, 2011), pp. 10-31.

 B.M.E., Illinois Wesleyan University